Rajpratik71/linux-manPages/ppmtopcx.md

               24bit truecolor file (8 bits/pixel, 3 planes).

 OPTIONS
-       -24bit Produce a 24bit truecolor file, even if the pixmap has 256 col‐ ors or less.
+       -24bit Produce a 24bit truecolor file, even if the pixmap has 256 colors or less.

        -packed
               Use "packed pixel" format for files with 16 colors or less: 1, 2, or 4 bits/pixel, 1 plane.

        -xpos=cols

        -ypos=rows
               These  options set the position of the image in some field (e.g. on a screen) in columns to the right of the left edge and rows below the top edge.
-The PCX  format  contains  image  position information.
+The PCX format contains image posi‐ tion information.
 Don't confuse this with the position of an area of interest within the image.
-For example, using pnmpad to add a  10  pixel  left  border to an image and then converting that image to PCX with xpos = 0 is not the same  as  converting  the original image to PCX and setting xpos = 10.
+For example, using pnmpad to add a 10 pixel left border to an image and then  convert‐ ing that image to PCX with xpos = 0 is not the same as converting the original image to PCX and setting xpos = 10.

               The values may be from -32767 to 32768.